88250/liandi/README_en_US.md

 ### Source building

-(I'm very sorry, part of the editor code is not yet open source, please don't waste time trying to compile)
+(I'm very sorry, part of the editor code is not yet open source in the latest codebase, please don't waste time trying to compile.
+If you want to keep trying, please use tag [v1.1.3](https://github.com/88250/liandi/tree/v1.1.3).)

 1. Install Go, Node environment
 2. Run the build script in the root directory of the project